sai-maker-cloud/paisable/CONTRIBUTING.md

 # Contributing to Paisable

-First off, thank you for considering contributing to Paisaible! 🎉 We're excited to see what you build.
+First off, thank you for considering contributing to Paisable! 🎉 We're excited to see what you build.
 This project is a great place to learn and practice your full-stack development skills.

 This document provides guidelines for contributing to the project.
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is greatly appreciated.